Tran-Antoine/Atosym/README.md

 * Litteral characters, uppercase or lowercase.
 The supported characters list can be extended or restricted by changing the [ValidityChecks](https://tran-antoine.github.io/Atosym/javadoc/index.html?net/akami/mask/check/ValidityCheck.html)
 ***

-#### Images calculation of any function from given values for given unknowns
+#### Image calculations of any function from given values for given unknowns

 It replaces defined unknowns by `litteral` or `numeric` values. <br>
 Entries support exactly what the previous feature does.
 Additionally, they require mapped unknowns and values.